PedroGaya/hellblazers/quickstart-sections/spreads/player/09-crew-creation.md

 Choose an archetype from:

-- Occult Investigators
+- Investigators
+- Vigilantes
+- Mercenaries
+- Terrorists
 - Shady Cult
-- Cyber-Terrorists
-- Illegal Gas-Biker Gang
+- Motor-Gang
+- Kids On Bikes
 - Scrappy Losers Stuck Together

 Each provides a procedure for setting it up.
 In general: